nus-cs2030s/2324-s2/docs/18-interface.md

 }
 ```

-The lesson here is that when we are using typecasting, we are telling the compiler that *we know best*, and therefore it may not warn us or stop us from making bad decisions[^2].
-It is important to always be sure when ever you use an explicit typecast.
+The lesson here is that when we are using typecasting, we are telling the compiler that *we know best*, and therefore it may not warn us or stop us from making bad decision[^2].
+It is important to always be sure whenever you use an explicit typecast.

 [^2]: The compiler will still throw an error if it can prove our program has a typecast that will not work.
 However, if a typecast has the possibility of working, it will permit it (as in our interface example).

 ## Impure Interfaces

 As we mentioned at the beginning of this module, it is common for software requirements, and their design, to continuously evolve.
-But once we define an interface, it is difficult to change.
+Once we define an interface that is exposed beyond the abstraction barrier, however, it is difficult to change that interface.

-Suppose that, after we define that `GetAreable` interface, other developers in the team starts to write classes that implement this interface.
-One fine day, we realize that we need to add more methods into the `getAreable`.
+Suppose that, after we define that `GetAreable` interface, other developers in the team start to write classes that implement this interface.
+One fine day, we realized that we need to add more methods to the `getAreable`.
 Perhaps we need methods `getSqFt()` and `getMeter2()` in the interface.
 But, one cannot simply change the interface and add these abstract methods now.
-The other developers will have to change their classes to add the implementation of two methods, or else their code would not compile!
+The other developers would have to change their classes to add the implementation of two methods, or else their code would not compile!

 This is what happened to the Java language when they transitioned from version 7 to version 8.
 The language needed to add a bunch of useful methods to standard interfaces provided by the Java library, but doing so would break existing code in the 1990s that rely on these interfaces.